Understanding Childhood Apraxia of Speech: A Parent's Guide

 What Exactly Is Childhood Apraxia of Speech?

 It’s not that kids with apraxia don’t want to communicate—of course they do.
-Their brain doesn’t work together well enough to organize the complex movements required for clear speech.
+Their brains don't work well together to organise the complex movements required for clear speech.
 That’s a little like having all the right notes for a tune but not being able to make your fingers play them in the correct order.

 Spotting the Signs: What Should You Look Out For?